Get to Know South Austin's Restaurants, Shops & Things to Do

 South First Street is home to jewelry stores, vintage shops like Bloomers and Frocks, and modern boutiques.
 While some of our other most treasured spots offer more than wearables.
 Roadhouse Relics is a cool spot to stop, browse the collection of neon pop art and snap a pic of the nearby Greetings From Austin mural.
 South Congress' First Thursdays are great events showcasing the best of Austin artists, jewelry designers, and craftsmen.
 Between Barton Springs Road and Elizabeth Street, the busy street is lined with tables featuring all kinds of interesting finds.
 Nearby, grab a pair of authentic cowboy boots at Allens Boots or traditional folk arts and crafts at Tesoros Trading Company.

 The Long Center for the Performing Arts is a go-to for everything from contemporary dance to opera, along with annual iconic Austin events.
 ZACH Theatre hosts multiple original productions, as well as camps, classes and workshops.
-For the art fanatics, the South Austin Museum of Popular Culture assembles, maintains and exhibits music posters dating as far back as the 1960s.
+For the art fanatics, the Austin Art Garage houses original art and prints by local artists, for display and for sale.
 The Art for the People Gallery is an art space and local artisan market featuring sculptures, ceramics, jewelry, e-decor, cards, prints and fashion.

 Enjoy some time in Zilker Park, relaxing in the grass as locals toss footballs and frisbees, strolling through Zilker Botanical Garden and UMLAUF Sculpture Garden & Museum, or taking a dip in Barton Springs Pool, a three-acre natural pool that’s also a great spot for people watching.
 The Barton Creek Greenbelt, which travels through south Austin, is the go-to destination for outdoor enthusiasts and athletes in the city.
 If you visit on a rainy or cold day, head over to Crux Climbing Center, where everyone from newbies to experienced climbers find a challenge with bouldering and rope climbing activities.